 By the 1860s he was advertising his range of pocket watches and clocks, but also the services of watch repair.
 He began to participate in both national and international expositions including London in 1862, Paris in 1867 and the Inventions Exhibition of 1885 at which he unveiled the ‘Patent Dust and Damp Excluding Band for Watches’.

 In 1878 J.W.
 Benson died leaving his sons Alfred and Arthur to continue the business.
 The following year they were awarded a Royal Warrant by Queen Victoria to which they would later add those of the Prince of Wales and the Kings of Siam and Denmark.
 Whilst best known for their timepieces, in the 1880’s J W Benson started expanding their range to include jewellery.
-The collection includes pieces such as brooches, bracelets, diamond pendants and cufflinks.
+The collection included pieces such as brooches, bracelets, diamond pendants and cufflinks.

 The rest of the 19th century was a period of gradual, but steady growth.
 J W Benson acquired their much-admired competitors Hunt & Roskell and Sir John Bennett, which brought them an influx of high society customers.
 In 1892 J. W. Benson became a limited company and moved to a new ‘steam’ factory at 38 Belle Sauvage Yard.

 During World War I, along with its competitors, J W Benson embraced the newly introduced trench watch as the traditional pocket watch was not practical in the trenches.
 Up until this time, the company was still manufacturing its own movements.
 At this point, things become a little unclear.
 Some sources state that the factory at Belle Sauvage Yard was hit during a bombing raid in 1914.
 Other sources suggest that the factory was bombed during World War II.
 Either way, sometime during the first half of the 20th century J W Benson ceased making its own movements.
-As a result, J W Benson was forced to purchase movements from a number of producers in Switzerland, including, most notably, Longines.
+As a result, J W Benson was forced to purchase movements from a number of producers in Switzerland, including, most notably, Longines, Cyma and Revue.

-After World War II J W Benson continued as high street retailers for many years, with adverts from the late 1950s showing a wide range of quality watches and jewellery.
+After World War II J W Benson continued as a high street retailer for many years, with adverts from the late 1950s showing a wide range of quality watches and jewellery.
 J W Benson continued in retail until 1973 when the brand was sold to the Royal jewellers, Garrards.
 Furthermore, the name was acquired by Mappin and Webb in the 1990s.
 It’s no longer clear where the brand now resides.